pittar-sandbox/image-inspector/README.md

 - **Remote Inspection**: Inspect container images from various registries (Docker Hub, Quay.io, etc.) without downloading the full image.
 - **Platform Specifics**: Option to specify OS and Architecture for multi-arch images.
+- **Detailed Summary**: Displays key image details such as size, layers, OS, and architecture.
 - **JSON Output**: Returns the raw JSON output from `skopeo inspect` for easy programmatic consumption or detailed analysis.
 - **Web Interface**: Clean and simple web UI for entering image details.